 Santorini is without a doubt the most photographed island in Greece.
 Its blue-domed churches and white houses sit on sheer black and red cliffs and the views are simply breathtaking.
 Many come in summer to enjoy its black volcanic beaches but it is equally popular in Spring when masses of wild flowers are in bloom.

 Santorini's history is as dramatic as its scenery.
 Originally its three islands were connected and were referred to as Strongilil (the round one).
 On the coast was a thriving city of 30,000 inhabitants and traders such as blacksmiths, stonecutters, shipbuilders, potters and weavers sent their goods all over the Eastern Mediterranean.
 However in 1645 BC a volcano erupted, the volcano walls caved in and the sea swept into the void which created a caldera (crater) 10km in diameter and 400m deep.
 The ensuing tidal waves destroyed coastal areas - many say this caused the demise of Minoan civilisation throughout the Aegean.
 Today it is possible to visit the remains of this once-thriving city, Akrotiri.
 You can visit the houses, storage areas, workshops and cookhouses.
 Archaeologists believe that only a small percentage of the city has been discovered, though no bodies have yet been found, leading them to believe that the citizens had advance warning of the eruption.

 In 1100 BC the inhabitants named the island Thera, after their leader and some people still refer to the island by this name.
-From the 13th - 15th centuries the island was controlled by the Venetians.
-They called the island San Irene (Saint Irene), who died in exile on the island.
+From the 13th - 15th centuries the island was controlled by the Venetians and they called the island San Irene (Saint Irene), who died in exile on the island.
 This name became Santorini.

-Where to visit
+Resorts to visit

-G Maheswaran, Sept 2016
+G Maheswaran, UK, Sept 2016

-H Jackson, June, 2015
+H Jackson, UK, June, 2015